-N.B. if nebivolol 1.25-2.5mg dose is required it is more cost-effective to prescribe the 5mg tablet and request quarter/half tablet dosing(nebivolol is licensed to be divided in equal quarters)
+N.B. if nebivolol 1.25mg dose is required it is more cost-effective to prescribe the 2.5mg tablet and request half tablet dosing(nebivolol 2.5mg tablets are scored and licensed to be divided in equal halves)

 - As per NICE NG136 Hypertension in adults: diagnosis and management – August 2019, beta-blockers are no longer preferred as a routine initial therapy for hypertension (unless the patient has a co-morbidity for which a beta-blocker is indicated).
 In the past beta-blockers were sometimes used along with thiazides for hypertension, either as separate agents or as combination product.
 This is now discouraged to reduce the risk of developing diabetes.

 - Beta-blocker choice is dependent on individual patient factors and the primary indication for use.
 Once a day drugs may improve compliance.